Framework Paralysis to NuxtJS

 Rule of First Best Last

-Of course, the concept of Nuxt isn't exactly the newest thing off the shelf.
-It in my view and experience of it does a few things pretty well that makes it stand out.
-It does not try to be everything for everyone.
+The concept of Nuxt is not exactly the newest thing off the shelf.
+In my view and experience it does a few things well enough to stand out, primarily because it does not try to be everything for everyone.

-The old saying of being the first or the best applies to things beyond business and it really often drives a hard meaning in software.
-To do something first in software usually means making a few critical implementation judgments along the way where the second in line learns, learns, learns and learns some more.
-It is unfortunate however when the first are chastised for these judgments as if we are all born with 20/20 foresight!
+The old saying of being the first or the best applies to things beyond business, and it really often drives a hard meaning in software.
+To do something first usually means making a few critical implementation judgments along the way, where the second in line learns, learns, learns and learns some more.
+It is unfortunate when the firsts are chastised for these judgments as if we are all born with 20/20 foresight.
 Give some love for the firsts of the world.

-NuxtJS isn't the first, likely not the best as many of these things are subjective and I doubt it will be the last.
+NuxtJS is not the first, likely not the best as many of these things are subjective, and I doubt it will be the last.

 The following are a few alternatives to consider: